Sobagreen/ThiefSpark/README.md

 opening the HTML file directly or visiting the GitHub repository URL will not work because the WebSocket endpoint `ws://localhost:8787` is unreachable.

+## Using the hosted multiplayer server

+By default the client now connects to the shared production socket at `wss://mazepark-1.onrender.com`, which is the same service used by the previous prototype.
+You can override this by appending `?ws=local` (to force a connection to your locally running `server.js`) or `?ws=wss://example.com` (to test against a different endpoint) when opening `index.html`.

 ## Project structure

 ```